ExalDraen/python-libsolace/README.md

 ### CMDB Configuration data and Naming Patterns

 In my use case, each Solace Cluster could potentially host multiple 'environments', therefore ALL objects are created with a environment specific name to allow multi-homing.

 e.g.:

     * dev_MyVPN
     * qa1_MyUsername
     * prod1_MyProfile
     * dev_MyACL

 This means that any cluster can host any number of environments combined without conflicting resources.
-The CMDBClient must resolve the final item name by substituting the environment name into the string. e.g. '%s_myVpn' % env_name.
-This can be achieved through the Naming plugin. see <a href="libsolace/plugins/NamingStandard.py">NamingStandard</a> and
+The CMDBClient contract states it must resolve the final item name by substituting the environment name into the string.

+e.g. '%s_myVpn' % env_name.

+This can be achieved through a Naming plugin. see <a href="libsolace/plugins/NamingStandard.py">NamingStandard</a> and
 <a href="libsolace/plugins/ZoinksNamingStandard.py">ZoinksNamingStandard</a>

 See <a href="libsolace/plugins/CMDBClient.py">CMDBClient</a> for a CMDB plugin example.